telerik/kendo-ui-builder/docs/getting-started/designing.md

 ### Defining User Roles

+For more information on setting the user roles, refer to the article on [authorization]({% slug rolesauthoriz_kuib %}).

 1. On the Dashboard, go to the card (or list item) of the application.
 1. Click the **Settings** icon to open the drop-down options list.
 1. Select **Roles** to open the **Authorization Roles** dialog box.